-Now I'm not saying these things are terrible and should be avoided - they are a much, much better alternative than sugar, and I often put a bit of honey in a warm drink when it's cold or if I'm fighting something - but I am saying that (like anything) in copious amounts these things do more damage than good.
-They're pretty much liquid carbs, and I was putting amounts like 1\4 to 1 cup of these sweeteners in my desserts.
+Now, I'm not saying these things are terrible and should be avoided—they are much, much better alternatives than sugar, and I often put a bit of honey in a warm drink when it's cold or if I'm fighting something—but I am saying that (like anything), in copious amounts, these things do more damage than good.
+They're pretty much liquid carbs, and I was routinely putting between 1/4 cup and 1 cup of these sweeteners in my desserts.

-The thing that I have discovered is that you don't really need these sweeteners 90% of the time, because there are often other elements that give the recipe the sweetness you need.
+The thing that I have discovered is that you don't really need these sweeteners 90% of the time, because there are often other elements that can give recipes the sweetness you need.
 I started to look into this when I began Crossfit, and my eyes were opened to eating healthily with healthy foods.
 For example, you might have a banana, an apple, and an orange every day, and consider that really healthy.
-Sure, these foods are great - packed with vitamins and minerals, and all sorts of lurgy- fighting stuff.
-However, they are really dense in fructose, and too much of this can spike your insulin big time and can be quite detrimental.
-So it's good to keep an eye on how much fruit you eat.
+Sure, these foods are great—they're packed with vitamins, minerals, and all sorts of other good stuff.
+They are, however, really dense in fructose, and too much of this can spike your insulin big time and can be quite detrimental.
+So, it's good to keep an eye on how much fruit you eat.

 This was big news to me.
-Beforehand I figured if I ate typically considered healthy foods, my diet was fine.
-However it's important to take into account the sort of foods you are eating, and what sort of macronutrients they have in them (e.g protein, carbohydrates, fats).
-You can be eating sweet potato all day long, but you aren't going to get enough protein or good fats out of that.
-Keep in mind working out what works for your body is a journey.
+Beforehand, I figured if I ate foods that are typically considered healthy, my diet was fine.
+However it's important to take into account the sorts of foods you are eating and what sort of macronutrients they contain (e.g. protein, carbohydrates, fats).
+You can eat sweet potato all day long, but you aren't going to get enough protein or good fat out of that alone.
+Keep in mind that working out what works for your body is a journey.
 I think I'll probably be tweaking what I eat for many years to come.

-Anyway, when I heard my coaches hadn't had raw desserts before I quickly went about correcting this and did something along the lines of a chocolate and raspberry cake.
-It was from there and as I discovered new approaches to diet, that I started to think about ways to reduce the amount of honey, maple syrup or agave, as well as other sweet elements (like banana) I put in things.
-I was trying to get away with a great tasting recipe with minimal call for sweet stuff.
+Anyway, when I heard my coaches hadn't had raw desserts before, I quickly set about correcting this and made something along the lines of a chocolate and raspberry cake.
+It was from there, as I discovered new approaches to diet, that I started to think about ways to reduce the amounts of honey, maple syrup, agave, and other sweet elements (like banana) I put in things.
+I was trying to get away with a great-tasting recipe that didn't call for that much sweet stuff.

-That's when I figured out dates.
+That's when I discovered dates.
 I reckon dates are totally underrated.
-They give sweetness (and yes are very carbohydrate dense, but I believe it is a better alternative, plus they aren't in pure liquid form) and are so versatile.
+They give sweetness (and yes are very carbohydrate-dense, but I believe it is a better alternative, plus they aren't in pure liquid form) and are so versatile.
 They are often in recipes with honey etc, so I wondered if I could just stick with the dates and omit the liquid sweetener.
-So from then experimenting with flavours and different recipes was underway.
+Since then, I've been experimenting with different flavors and different recipes.
 It's been lots of fun!

-Moving on, here is the recipe for a granola I threw together today...
+Moving on, here is the recipe for a granola that I threw together today!

 - 2 cups dates